leafo/cloud_storage/README.md

 Choose `P12` for the key type.

-Now you'll be given download access to the newly created private key, along with the password which seems to be hard coded to `notasecret`.
+Now you'll be given download access to the newly created private key, along with the password which is hard coded to `notasecret`.

 ![x](http://leafo.net/shotsnb/2016-08-30_23-56-12.png)